This Is What Mama June Wore To Crash Her Ex's Wedding

 There comes a time in everyone’s life where they just want some good old-fashioned vengeance.
 It’s the kind of vainglorious revenge we’re not allowed to admit (unless you’re a Kardashian of course); the kind in which we invoke the spirit of Beyoncé to appear flawlessly in front of an ex, reminding them of what they missed out on.

 Mama June Shannon is no different.
-The reality TV star began a weight loss journey and a new television show, Mama June: From Not To Hot, centered around this age-old concept.
+The reality TV star began a weight loss journey and a new television show, Mama June: From Not To Hot, centred around this age-old concept.
 After learning about her her ex, Mike “Sugar Bear” Thompson’s wedding, she embarked on a complete self-transformation.
-According to People magazine, that transformation included $75,000 worth of cosmetic surgery.
+According to People magazine, that transformation included £60,000 worth of cosmetic surgery.

 Advertisement